Apple recently announced new changes to iOS 14, which are scheduled to take effect later in 2020/2021. Among the highlights of the changes:

 The changes Apple announced at WWDC 2020 concerning privacy protection may potentially impact how enterprises track, collect, and engage with their consumers.
 As we continue to learn more, we are not anticipating any major impact from Apple’s announcements to Adobe Analytics, Adobe Target, and Adobe Campaign.
 The following are some of the potential impacts on other Adobe Applications and Adobe Experience Platform.

 Experience Platform will continue to enable customers to collect, and store data using the Mobile SDK or any other form of data ingestion.
-IDs that are identified to represent an opt-out event (i.e., an IDFA changing from a unique value to all zero values) can be used to unlink any historic IDs associated to that device.
+We are currently working on making product updates to historically de-link IDFA in Adobe Experience Platform.

 We are monitoring changes associated the Apple iOS 14 beta and actively testing our SDKs for compatibility.
 We’ll announce and publish SDK updates as necessary.
 Updates will be noted in SDK release notes.
 Customers should contact Adobe Customer Care or their Customer Success Manager for help with specific issues and for further information.